Klimentbehr/Sketch-To-Mesh/README.md

     - Black outlines of the mesh on a white background.
     - Colored objects with black outlines and no background.
   - **Class Balancing:** Ensured the dataset was balanced across different object classes to improve model performance.

+# Example dataset used for model training can be found here: <https://www.kaggle.com/datasets/breadzin/3d-geometric-objects-in-2d-plane-sketch-like>

 ## Installation:
 - First, the user must have Blender Installed.